MY STORY

 Humble roots in Teaching…

-Since then I’ve taught over 40,000 hours of yoga and served as the lead facilitator in 19 Yoga Teacher Training Certification programs.
-Since the pandemic, I’ve also offering virtual classes by donation through YouTube, and more recently moved to a Subscription based platform featuring 100+ curated classes.
+Since then I’ve taught over 40,000 hours of yoga and served as the lead facilitator in 20 Yoga Teacher Training Certification programs.
+I’ve also offer virtual classes through my online studio which includes 100+ curated classes and monthly challenges.

 Krishnamacharya (1888 – 1989), the innovator behind modern day vinyasa yoga.